anaaya2302/me-vs-CS231n/Notes/Optimization.md

 w_{new} = w_{old} - \alpha \nabla F(w_{old})
 $$

 The α represents what we earlier abstracted as "step size".
 It is the learning rate.
 The higher the learning rate, the quicker we will descend.
-But, keeping it really high, we might accidentally go past the global minimum, or just oscillate around meaninglessly.
+But, if we keep it really high, we might accidentally go past the global minimum, or just oscillate around meaninglessly.
+Too low, and your model will learn after gta 6.
 You can think of learning rate as a step size scaling term.
 It is an exanple of a hyperparameter i.e it doesn't change during training, we pre decide it.

 <- If you're confused as to where the biases went, we usually just incorporate them into the 0th index of the weight vector and make the 0th index of the feature vector equal 1 to prevent scaling.
 This way, the dot product ends up being the same and we don't need to refer to biases separately. ->

 ## Stochastic Gradient Descent
 In models, you have like a gazillion parameters to optimize (well not a gazillion but the number is well into billions).
 So, it's really impractical to calculate the gradient over the entire dataset.
-To solve this, we take calculate the gradient for only a small random (stochastic) batch of the training data.
+To solve this, we calculate the gradient for only a small random (stochastic) batch of the training data.
 Well, our neat solution leads to another problem...
 The gradient isn't exact anymore.
 You head "down" the loss landscape very inconsistently.
 Although due to its inherent randomness, SGD helps somewhat in avoiding local minima and saddle points, the problem is still bad enough to cause problems.

 ### Momentum